Can VPN Be Detected? Which VPNs Cannot Be Detected?

 Imagine that your regular non-VPN traffic is a transparent tube that your ISP can see into.
 Your VPN traffic is like a smaller, opaque tube, which obscures traffic so that your ISP can no longer see it.

-With that in mind, let’s get back to the original question: can a VPN be detected?
+With that in mind, let’s get back to the original question: can a VPN be detected by ISP?
 Yes.
 Your ISP can detect whether or not you’re using a VPN, and the fact that you’re passing encrypted traffic is a strong indicator.

 Can they do anything about it?
 Yes, but it’s not very likely.
 An ISP could block your VPN, but it would take a lot of time to do so since it involves manually blocking IPs and ports associated with the VPN.